 Letter Grade Grade Points

 S 10

 A 9

 В 8

 С 7

 D 6

-E 5
+Е 5

 U 0

 W

 I

 AB

-"W" 'W'' denotes withdrawal from the course. "[" denotes inadequate attendance and hence prevention from semester- end examination "U" denotes unsuccessful performance in the course.
-"AB" denotes absence for the semester-end examination.
-17.2 decla dent who earns a minimum of five grade points ('E' grade) in a course is red to have successfully completed the course.
-Such a course cannot peated by the student.
-17.3 Class esults, after awarding of grades, shall be signed by the Chairman of the Committee and Head of the Department and declared by the Controller aminations.
-17.4 Withi n one week from the date of declaration of result, a student can apply

-- 17.4 Within one week from the date of declaration of result, a student can apply for revaluation of his / her semester-end theory examination answer scripts of courses, on payment of prescribed fee, through proper application to Dean (Academic Affairs), who shall constitute a revaluation committee consisting of Chairman of the class committee as convener, the faculty member of the course and a senior member of faculty knowledgeable in that course.
+- "W" denotes withdrawal from the course. - "I" denotes inadequate attendance and hence prevention from semester-end examination - "U" denotes unsuccessful performance in the course.
+"AB" denotes absence for the semester-end examination. - 17.2 A student who earns a minimum of five grade points ('E' grade) in a course is declared to have successfully completed the course.
+Such a course cannot be repeated by the student. - 17.3 The results, after awarding of grades, shall be signed by the Chairman of the Class Committee and Head of the Department and declared by the Controller of Examinations. - 17.4 Within one week from the date of declaration of result, a student can apply for revaluation of his / her semester-end theory examination answer scripts of courses, on payment of prescribed fee, through proper application to Dean (Academic Affairs), who shall constitute a revaluation committee consisting of Chairman of the class committee as convener, the faculty member of the course and a senior member of faculty knowledgeable in that course.
 The committee shall meet within a week to revalue the answer scripts and submit its report to the Controller of Examinations for consideration and decision. - 17.5 After results are declared, grade sheets shall be issued to each student, which will contain the following details.
-The list of courses enrolled during the semester including Summer term (redo) courses, if any, and the grade scored, the Grade Point Average (GPA) for the semester and the Cumulative Grade Point Average (CGPA) of all courses enrolled from first semester onwards.
-GPA is the ratio of the sum of the products of the number of credits of courses, taken for all the courses, to the sum of the number of credits of all the courses in the semester, including summer courses if any.
+The list of courses enrolled during the semester including Summer term (redo) courses, if any, and the grade scored, the Grade Point Average (GPA) for the semester and the

+Cumulative Grade Point Average (CGPA) of all courses enrolled from first semester onwards.
+GPA is the ratio of the sum of the products of the number of credits of courses registered and the points corresponding to the grades scored in those courses, taken for all the courses, to the sum of the number of credits of all the courses in the semester, including summer courses if any.

-If Ci, is the number of credits assigned for the $i^{\rm th}$ course and GPi is the Grade Point in the $i^{\rm th}$ course
+If Ci, is the number of credits assigned for the ith course and GPi is the Grade Point in the ith course

-$$GPA = \frac{\sum{i=1}^{n} (C_i) (GPi)}{\sum{i=1}^{n} C_i} \quad Where \ n = number \ of \ courses$$
+$$GPA = \frac{\sum{i=1}^{n} (C_i)(GPi)}{\sum{i=1}^{n} C_i}$$ Where $n = number of courses$

 The Cumulative Grade Point Average CGPA shall be calculated in a similar manner, considering all the courses enrolled from first semester.
 "I" and "W" grades will be excluded for calculating GPA.